MachinisteWeb/node-atlas/README.en.md

 - *http://localhost/home/*
 - *http://localhost/accueil/*

-*Note : By default is the* `languageCode` *root that determines the display language of the wesite.
+*Note: by default is the* `languageCode` *root that determines the display language of the wesite.
 It's also possible to change the page language with a* `languageCode` for a page. *You should also know that once the site or page has a* `languageCode` *in the configuration, variations files must be placed in a subdirectory named with the* `languageCode`.

 #### Use both variations and localizations ####

 You may have noticed in the previous example that the `landing.json` file was not in the `en-us/` or `fr-fr/`.
 This is quite possible and means that will be used in languages that do not have it in their file.

 Also, when a `languageCode` is specified, NodeAtlas seek first hand the value in the corresponding folder file.
-If it was not there, so he went to fetch the parent folder (the one used as standard for variations without localization).
+If it was not there, so he went to fetch the parent folder (the one used as a standard for variations without localization).

 This will allow you, for example, to manage master language directly in the variation folder.
 So with the following example: